didenko/er_poe_fw/README.md

 There are a few templates on the Internet for configuring firewall rules on Ubiquiti _EdgeRouter_ but no from-scratch guide which may be preferred for better understanding.
 Also, for visual people at least some imagery may be helpful.

 While presenting configuration examples in this write-up, the configuration code is simplified to capture the concepts.
 In firewall riles `disabled` filters are not shown, unless relevant for understanding.
-Other lines not relevant in a context of the paragraph are omitted as well.
+Other lines not relevant in a paragraph context are omitted as well.
 Finally, empty bracket sequences are also dropped.

 Interfaces
 ----------